minprog/quality/aspects/nesting/nesting.md

 The reason here is that we use `return`.
 If the condition is met, we stop the program.
 So it is **impossible**, even without the `else` that the algorithm is executed with an invalid input.
 Rule of thumb: `return` early!

+## Factoring out a function

+A final way to remove nesting is to create a function that performs one part of the task at hand.
+However, try to simplify your code before doing that.
+It might not even be needed.

 ## Learn more

 Want to know more about writing simply structured code?
 Have a look at these chapters: